-I am sharing this recipe by popular request.
+I am sharing this super easy vegan sweet potato and chickpea curry recipe by popular request.
 It works wonders and I am always asked for the recipe.
-So here we go – delighted to share this Sweet Potato & Chickpea Curry here.
+So here we go – delighted to share this super easy curry here.

 So this is a simple variation of one of my earliest ever recipes.
 It just works and everyone loves it.
 I’ve stripped it right down to essentials, which is how I often serve it (and is divinely delicious).
 If you have other vegetables and foods like broccoli, cauliflower or mushrooms to use up, then pop them in too.